ADD CONDITION

 Renal Impairment

-Always consult your healthcare provider for personalized advice and to ensure that any medication you take is safe and appropriate for your health situation.
-They can help monitor your kidney function and make any necessary adjustments to your treatment plan.
+Always consult your healthcare provider for personalized advice and to ensure that your treatment is safe and effective, especially if you have any concerns about your kidney health.

 Hepatic Impairment